indzz/pdfprotect/README.md

 # PDF Protection
-This library was developed to add password encryption to an existing PDF file.
+This is a PHP wrapper library to add password encryption to an existing PDF file.

 ## Driver 1 - FPDI
 The first solution requires PHP only.